-Types of Alcohol Fuel
+Types of Fuel to Use for Alcohol Stove

 HEET: HEET is sold as a gas line antifreeze, but it actually is methanol.
 It is inexpensive and readily found at Walmart and auto parts stores, especially in the winter.
 Methanol is ideal for the shoulder season as it has a lower boiling point and burns readily in colder temps.
 You have to be careful not to contaminate your cooking pot or utensils with this fuel because it is toxic.